ndrewtl/airspace-jekyll/_posts/2017-04-25-etiquette.md

 ##### - __The preferred form for object/variable names is all lower case letters and words separated with underscores__ e.g. (`object_name$variable_name`).
 ##### - __For functions all lower case letters and words separated by dots__ e.g. (`function.name`).

-__This way it's clear what's an object and what's an external file.
+__This way it is clear what is an object and what is an external file.
 These are not strict rules - variable names like `variable_name` are also acceptable.
 The most important thing is to be consistent - choose one style of variable, object and file names, and stick with it!__

 ```r
 # Object names